-Nature of Operations - We are a diverse media concern with interests in television and newspaper publishing.
-All of our media businesses provide content and advertising services via digital platforms, including the Internet, mobile devices and tablets.
-Our media businesses are organized into the following reportable business segments: Television, Newspapers, and Syndication and other.
+Nature of Operations - We are a diverse media enterprise with a portfolio of television, print and digital media brands.
+All of our media businesses provide content and advertising services via digital platforms, including the Internet, smartphones and tablets.
+Our media businesses are organized into the following reportable business segments: television, newspapers, and syndication and other.